Send Feedback

 Freshwater Marsh Plants

-Four trail signs highlight common freshwater marsh plants that can be seen in the area surrounding the Burning Basin: Pickerel weed, Tuckahoe, Cattails, and Wild rice.
-Each of these plants offer habitat and a source of food for several species, as well as important ecosystem services such as filtering nutrients from runoff and preventing erosion along the shoreline.
-These species also have significant cultural uses by indigenous peoples dating back thousands of years, which are highlighted on the trail signs. read more
+Four trail signs highlight common freshwater marsh plants that can be seen in the area near the Burning Basin, such as pickerel weed, tuckahoe, cattails, and wild rice.
+Each of these plants offers habitat and food for many species.
+They also absorb nutrients from runoff water and help prevent erosion along the shore.
+The trail signs also highlight how these plants have been used by indigenous peoples for thousands of years. read more

 image of Osprey Nest